 The name, Fratercula, is derived from the Latin word for “little brother”.
 The name relates to the bird’s black and white plumage, which was said to look like the robes that monks wore.

-9.)
+8.)
 The puffin struggles to get in the air, beating its wings 300 – 400 times a minute just to stay in flight!
-They also have trouble landing, often crashing into the water or rolling onto the grass, tumbling into any other puffins that may be in their way.
+To add to their awkwardness, they also have trouble landing, often crashing into the water or rolling onto the grass, tumbling into any other puffins that may be in their way.

 SO CUTE AND FLUFY